zAlweNy26/ambo/README.md

 ## To-Dos

-- [ ] Add terms and conditions translation
-- [ ] Add support for other languages
+- [ ] Add translations into other languages
 - [ ] Add support for other bingo types (sinco, zubbio, etc...)

 ## Setup